microsoft/azure-openai-service-proxy/docs/docs/deployment.md

 ## Entra App Registration

-After the solution has been deployed, you will need to amend the app registration to add the redirect URI and enable the `ID tokens` under `Authentication`.
+After the solution has been deployed, you may need to manually amend the app registration to add the redirect URI and enable the `ID tokens` under `Authentication`.

 1. Navigate to the AI Proxy Admin portal URL.
 You'll find the URL from the output of the `azd up` command under `Deploying service admin`.